 What is Peer Pressure?

-Peer pressure is the influence of our peers or people that we see at the same as our ‘level’ can be considered as peers.
+Peer pressure is the influence of our peers or people we see at the same as our 'level.'
 This can include our friends, classmates, colleagues, and family members of the same age group.

-As an effect, we may change our behavior, habits, and interests so we can conform to what our peers do, which can positively or negatively impact our lives.
+In effect, we may change our behavior, habits, and interests to conform to what our peers do, which can positively or negatively impact our lives.